Wedding venues licensed for civil ceremonies are the most popular.

 If I have a civil ceremony wedding, what will happen during the marriage?

 A civil wedding ceremony has certain legal requirements.
 You must have two witnesses over the age of 18, and you will need to exchange contractual words of marriage.
-There is a degree of flexibility within these guidelines, and you can include your own promises as part of your wedding ceremony.
-Your registrar can guide you on what words need to be legally included.
+One advantage of a civil ceremony is there's the option to say what you wish as part of your wedding vows.
+There are some things that need to be legally stated for it to be legally binding but you can work around this.
+Find an abundance of venues licensed for civil ceremonies in North Yorkshire on Guides for Brides.

 If I want a religious element to my marriage, can I have this during a civil ceremony?

 By law a civil ceremony cannot include any religious element, including readings or music.
-You also cannot hold a civil ceremony in a religious building in Yorkshire - North.
+You also cannot hold a civil ceremony in a religious building in North Yorkshire.
 If you would like to include religion in some way, you can have a religious blessing after your civil ceremony.

 Does a Scottish civil ceremony differ from others in the UK?

-The above requirements only apply to weddings in England and Wales.
-In Scotland, humanist ceremonies are legally binding, so brides in Scotland have more flexibility when choosing their wedding venues.
+If you wish to get married in Scotland, there's many more venues that you can do this is.
+This is because in Scotland, humanist ceremonies are legally binding and in a humanist ceremony there's a lot more flexibility on what you and your partner can say.
 Unlike civil ceremonies, humanist weddings do not require specific wording, or for the ceremony to be under a permanent structure.
 You can also include religious elements in your humanist ceremony.
 If you’re a bride in Scotland, ask your wedding venue about what kind of ceremony would work best for you.